bem/bem-xjst/migration/README.md

-# Mirgation tool
+# Migration tool

 `cd migration/ && npm i`

 `cd ../`

-`./bin/bem-xjst-migrate ./path-to-templates/ 8`
+`./bin/bem-xjst-migrate ./path-to-templates/ 7 8`

+where
+ * `7` is current bem-xjst version on your project
-where 8 is major version to migrate.
+ * `8` is major version to migrate.

-Notice that templates in `./path-to-templates` will be destructive rewrited.
+Notice that templates in `./path-to-templates` will be overwritten.

 # Static Lint